-VSP (VSP) insures the vision benefits provided by the Vision Plus Program.
-The benefits provided by the Vision Plus Program are governed by the insurance contract with VSP and are described in the Evidence of Coverage.
+VSP Vision Care (VSP) insures the vision benefits provided by the Vision Program.
+The benefits provided by the Vision Program are governed by the insurance contract with VSP and are described in the Evidence of Coverage.
 You should carefully review the Evidence of Coverage to verify what is covered before obtaining services.
 The Evidence of Coverage also describes the program's exclusions and limitations and explains how to obtain care, file a claim (if necessary) and appeal a denied claim.
-For a copy of the Evidence of Coverage, contact VSP.
+For a copy of the Evidence of Coverage, contact VSP or go to www.vsp.com.